 Apocynum venetum is a traditional and popular Chinese herb with a long history of use as a medicine and tea.
-It that was originally used for treating hypertension.
+It was originally used for treating hypertension.
 Apocynum has been studied in animals and is being tested in human trials.
-Most of the studies show apocynum to have blood pressure lowering potential and also, like many herbs, has antioxidant activity.
+Most of the studies show apocynum to have blood pressure lowering potential and also, similar to many herbs, has antioxidant activity.
 Recently, rodent studies indicate that apocynum has antidepressant potential and can reduce anxiety.

-High blood pressure benefit
+High blood pressure benefit, hypertension

-obtained from a traditional Chinese medicinal herb has a compound with relaxes
+Apocynum venetum leaf extract, also called Luobuma, obtained from a traditional Chinese medicinal herb has a compound with relaxes

 blood vessels and may have anti hypertensive effects by increasing